Skip to main content

 Bonus tip

 One unique example of modern architecture is Finnish Nature Centre Haltia, which opened its doors in 2013.
-Haltia is an ecological public wooden building that gets its inspiration from the Finnish national epic Kalevala.
-As a building, it is designed to adapt to nature.
-The shape of the building is inspired by the pochard bird.
-In Kalevala, the world is thought to have been born out of a pochard egg.
+The Finnish Nature Centre Haltia is an ecological, public wooden building that draws inspiration from the Finnish national epic, Kalevala.
+As a building, it is designed to blend with its natural surroundings.
+The pochard bird inspires the shape of the building.
+In the Kalevala, the world is thought to have been born out of a pochard egg.

 Finnish Nature Centre Haltia building